10UWP/The-Cognitive-and-ML-List/README.md

 # 2 - Data Ingestion

+[River View](https://github.com/htm-community/river-view) Public Temporal Streaming Data Service Framework http://data.numenta.org/ -  River View is a Public Temporal Streaming Data Service Framework (yes, that's a mouthful!).
+It provides a pluggable interface for users to expose temporal data streams in a time-boxed format that is easily query-able.
+It was built to provide a longer-lasting historical window for public data sources that provide only real-time data snapshots, especially for sensor data from public government services like weather, traffic, and geological data.
+River View fetches data from user-defined Rivers at regular intervals, populating a local Redis database.
+This data is provided in a windowed format, so that data older than a certain configured age is lost.
+But the window should be large enough to provide enough historical data to potentially train machine intelligence models on the data patterns within it.

 [Gobblin](https://github.com/linkedin/gobblin) Universal data ingestion framework for Hadoop. https://github.com/linkedin/gobblin/wiki - Gobblin is a universal data ingestion framework for extracting, transforming, and loading large volume of data from a variety of data sources, e.g., databases, rest APIs, FTP/SFTP servers, filers, etc., onto Hadoop.
 Gobblin handles the common routine tasks required for all data ingestion ETLs, including job/task scheduling, task partitioning, error handling, state management, data quality checking, data publishing, etc. Gobblin ingests data from different data sources in the same execution framework, and manages metadata of different sources all in one place.
 This, combined with other features such as auto scalability, fault tolerance, data quality assurance, extensibility, and the ability of handling data model evolution, makes Gobblin an easy-to-use, self-serving, and efficient data ingestion framework.